MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/rx_fast_forest.md

 This decision forest classifier consists of an ensemble of decision trees.
 Generally, ensemble models provide better coverage and accuracy than single decision trees.
-Each tree in a decision forest outputs a Gaussian distribution by way of prediction.
-An aggregation is performed over the ensemble of trees to find a Gaussian distribution closest to the combined distribution for all trees in the model.
+Each tree in a decision forest outputs a Gaussian distribution.

 ### Arguments